semaphoreci/semaphore/docs/docs/reference/toolbox.md

 Where `<command>` is one of the following:

-- `start`: starts a service in the backgroun, returns when service is ready to accept connections
+- `start`: starts service in the background, returns when the service is ready to accept connections
 - `stop`: stops a running service
 - `status`: returns non-zero exit status if service is not running